 What is migraine surgery?

-When you hear the phrase “migraine surgery,” there’s a good chance that means nerve decompression surgery.
-This surgical treatment option requires the suppression of myofascial trigger points — the irritable spots that can become tight, triggering migraine pain — so that they are unable to send any pain signals to the brain.
+Migraine surgery, also known as nerve decompression surgery, requires the suppression of myofascial trigger points — the irritable spots that can become tight, triggering migraine pain — so that they are unable to send any pain signals to the brain.

 The surgery was developed by plastic surgeon Bahman Guyuron, M.D. in the early 2000s.
 Dr. Guyuron observed that patients who suffered from chronic migraines (more than 15 per month for at least three months) reported significant relief after undergoing a brow lift and other cosmetic procedures.
 His subsequent research showed that migraine attacks are caused by inflamed nerve branches in the head and neck.

 According to Dr. Guyuron’s research, the migraine trigger points become irritated when surrounding nerves experience excessive pressure.
 If these trigger sites can be pinpointed and treated through surgical intervention, patients can see significant improvement.
 Doctors isolate these points in various of ways, including via CT scan, nerve block and ultrasound Doppler.

 How is migraine surgery done?

 Migraine surgery is typically performed on an outpatient basis under general anesthesia by a board-certified plastic surgeon (more information on that below).

 Surgical procedures vary based on our body’s specific trigger points.
 In many cases, it’s the interaction of the corrugator muscle and the trigeminal nerve that triggers migraines.